ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 likely to confound diffusion based measures in studies of brain aging and some pathology, because CSF partial volume effects might be increased due to tissue morphological atrophy and enlargement of cerebral ventricle [@Donnell2015-hg].

-In MRI acquistions, the signal from free water can be directly eliminated using fluid-attenuated inversion recover diffusion-weighted sequences [@Papadakis2002-hg].
+During the MRI acquisition, the signal from free water can be directly eliminated using fluid-attenuated inversion recovery diffusion-weighted sequence [@Papadakis2002-hg].
 However, these sequences have some drawback.
 For example, they require longer acquisitions times and produce images with lower SNR.
-Moreover, these approaches cannot be used retrospectively for data cohorts already acquired with standard diffusion-weighted sequences.
+Moreover, these approaches cannot be used retrospectively for data cohorts already acquired with more conventional diffusion-weighted sequences.

 Diffusion free-water can also be suppressed by adding parameters to the diffusion MRI models.